 To better understand the dividing differences containers and modules, it's good to know the similarities between them first.
 The most important feature that unites construction container and modular is the functionality of their construction, i.e. the ability to build "like from blocks".
 Both solutions consist of unified "blocks", i.e. modules with specific, unified dimensions, which allows for easy creation of objects of various sizes.

-In addition, both container houses and modular houses are highly energy efficient.
+Moreover, both domy container houses as well as modular houses are highly energy efficient.
 The containers are made of steel, which is a very durable and insulating material.
-Modular homes are also designed to use as little energy as possible and are equipped with features such as double-glazed windows and solid insulation to keep your home warm in winter and cool in summer.
+Modular homes are also designed to use as little energy as possible and are equipped with solutions such as double-glazed windows and solid insulation to keep the heat inside. house in winter and cool in summer.

 What is the difference between a container and a module?